oqtane/oqtane.framework/README.md

 - Install the latest edition (v17.8 or higher) of [Visual Studio 2022](https://visualstudio.microsoft.com/downloads) with the **ASP.NET and web development** workload enabled.
 Oqtane works with ALL editions of Visual Studio from Community to Enterprise.
 If you wish to use LocalDB for development ( not a requirement as Oqtane supports SQLite, mySQL, and PostgreSQL ) you must also install the **Data storage and processing**.

-- clone the Oqtane dev branch source code to your local system.
+- Clone the Oqtane dev branch source code to your local system.

 - Open the **Oqtane.sln** solution file.